jupyter/jupyter/docs/source/glossary.rst

        to refer to Jupyter Notebook, the notebook editing application.

    Notebook Dashboard
-       The notebook user interface which shows a list of the notebooks, files, and subdirectories in the directory where the notebook server is started.
+       The notebook user interface in the **Jupyter Notebook Application** (see above) which shows a list of the notebooks, files, and subdirectories in the directory where the notebook server is started.

    pip
        Python package manager.